pfrenyo/Chamo-Bot/README.md

 This repository implements the Chamo-Bots, bots written in Python mainly destined to be used on the Chamo discord server.
 The code can be run on Chocobot, Lamia-Bot, Moogle-Bot or WhiteMage on my Discord server, to different results.
 So far, running it on Chocobot, Lamia-Bot and Moogle-Bot produces the same result, while WhiteMage implements different functions.

+TODO :
+- de-hardcode welcome.py (one data file, one default message)